astro7982/xaa-ssg/DEMO-FLOW.md

 ---

 **Remember:** The NCAA chatbot is just a stand-in.
 The real power is showing how **any requesting app** can securely access **any resource app** without OAuth consent screens, token sprawl, or losing IdP visibility.

-The demo makes it tangible.
-Your explanation makes it applicable to their business.

-**Now go wow some customers! 🚀**